piyushverma0/android-agent-skills/README.md

 ## Why I built this

-I'm Piyush — a solo Android builder from Banda, UP.
+I'm Piyush — a solo Android builder from UP, India.
 I build entire apps using AI agents.
-And for a long time, every app I shipped had the same problems:
+And for a long time, app I shipped had the same problems:

 - Layouts that looked broken on my tablet but fine on my phone
 - Every screen with a different visual style, like five different designers worked on it